rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

     We changed the repository branch to have access to Netbox version 4.1.11.

 !!! tip "Tip"
-    All commands below will be executed inside the netbox root directory `netbox-docker/`.
+    All commands below will be executed within the root directory of netbox `netbox-docker/`.

 ### :material-text-box: 2.2 plugin_requirements.txt